What's happened

 What the papers say

-According to The Independent, Trump's comments about children needing fewer dolls have sparked a backlash, with industry leaders like Jonathan Cathey of The Loyal Subjects calling the remarks 'completely out of touch.'
-Meanwhile, AP News highlights that nearly 80% of toys sold in the U.S. come from China, emphasizing the stakes involved in the tariff situation.
-The New York Times reports that Mattel plans to raise prices due to these tariffs, while also attempting to diversify its supply chain to mitigate risks.
-This sentiment is echoed across multiple sources, indicating a consensus on the potential negative impact of tariffs on both the industry and consumers.
+According to The Independent, Trump's comments about children needing fewer dolls have sparked a backlash, with CEO Jonathan Cathey of The Loyal Subjects calling the remarks 'COMPLETELY out of touch.'
+Meanwhile, AP News highlights that nearly 80% of toys sold in the U.S. come from China, emphasizing the industry's vulnerability to tariffs.
+The New York Times reports that Mattel plans to raise prices due to the tariffs, while also attempting to diversify its supply chain.
+Bloomberg notes that the toy industry is bracing for potential shortages as companies navigate the challenges posed by the tariffs.
+Overall, the coverage across sources illustrates a consensus on the negative impact of tariffs on the toy industry and consumer sentiment.

 How we got here